M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Experiments

 When M-Tuning is performed without open words by setting $N_O=0$, the AUROC results are all lower than those under the optimal settings.
 The quantitative comparisons validate the effectiveness of M-Tuning in mitigating the label bias of prompt learning by introducing open words to simulate the open-set scenarios.

-In addition, for intuitively understanding the effectiveness of M-Tuning, the distributions of closed-set maximum probabilities on each dataset without introducing open words and introducing the optimal number of open words into M-Tuning are visualized in Fig.~\ref{fig:max_close_prob_supp}.
-Without using open words, the distributions of closed-set and open-set data exhibit significant overlap at the higher side, caused by the label bias of prompt learning.
-After introducing the open words, the distributions of open-set and closed-set data are clearly separated, showing that the label bias has been mitigated by the proposed M-Tuning.
+In addition, for intuitively understanding the effectiveness of M-Tuning compared with standard prompts, that is no open words is introduced in the tuning phase, the distributions of closed-set maximum probabilities on each dataset without introducing open words (standard prompts, $N_O=0$) and introducing the optimal number of open words into M-Tuning are visualized in the Fig.~\ref{fig:max_close_prob_supp}.
+Without using open words, the closed-set maximum probability distributions of closed-set and open-set data exhibit significant overlap at the higher side, caused by the label bias of standard prompts.
+It shows that standard prompts could lead all testing samples to be predicted as closed-set classes with high probabilities.
+After introducing the open words, the distributions of open-set and closed-set data are clearly separated by the proposed M-Tuning.
 Taking CIFAR+50 as an example, when tuning without using open words, $15\%$ open-set samples are predicted with the closed-set maximum probabilities distributing at the highest side.
 With the proposed M-Tuning, the portion drops from $15\%$ to lower than $2\%$ significantly.
-The comparisons validate the effectiveness of the proposed M-Tuning in mitigating the label bias of prompt learning, contributing to the outstanding OSR performance.
+Closed-set data is predicted accurately, while open-set data is predicted with much lower probabilities on the closed-set classes.
+The qualitative visualization results validate the effectiveness of the proposed M-Tuning in mitigating the label bias of prompt learning, contributing to the outstanding OSR performance.